Home Compare LIN vs VER.VI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (LIN: Nasdaq 100, VER.VI: STOXX 600).

-The lead is spread across stability and growth, rather than sitting in one isolated gap.
+Most of the lead runs through growth, while stability helps make the separation broader.
 The overall score gap is 14 points in favour of Linde plc.

 Trajectory Similarity